CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-10-Freeman-Mal-Pietsch.md

 </video>
 <figcaption class="caption"><em>Figure 4.
 Client’s Daily Schedule</em></figcaption>
 <br>
 *Mapping the Absence: Community Resources*: The following opportunity maps (Figure 5) tell the rest of the story.
 In this recreational desert where YMCAs and Boys & Girls Clubs are conspicuously absent, football was not just a sport; it was critical infrastructure for youth in neglected areas attending overcrowded and underfunded schools.
-Research confirms such programs compensate for systemic failures: the routines prevent delinquency, mentors replace missing guidance, and social bonds counteract isolation (Spruit et al., 2018; Goodman et al., 2021).
+Using the toggle to swipe between the two maps reveals how what the city reports as "resources" for the  Carroll Gardens-Cobble Hill-Gowanus-Red Hook neighborhood is much different from what is  relevant and appropriate for those in a similar demographic of the client (NYC Department of Planning).
+While the left-hand side shows all categorized services reported by the city and facilities added by the researchers, the right-hand side trims this list of those locations that are not applicable to the client's given interests; examples to illustrate this filtration include the removal of senior centers, infant-feeding sites, ESOL classrooms & Spanish language centers, electrical-transformer stations, etc. Research confirms such programs compensate for systemic failures: the routines prevent delinquency, mentors replace missing guidance, and social bonds counteract isolation (Spruit et al., 2018; Goodman et al., 2021).

 <div class="iframe-column"><iframe src="https://soenke2003.github.io/Conflict-Urbanism/" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>
 <figcaption class="caption"><em>Figure 5.
-Client’s Opportunities and Resources in Red Hook, Brooklyn, New York</em></figcaption>
+Client's Relevant Opportunities vis-a-vis All Reported Resources in Red Hook, Brooklyn, New York</em></figcaption>
 <br>
 When the field lights went off on their athletic career, our client did not just lose a game, they lost the scaffolding holding their world together.

 #### 04. METHODOLOGY

 For our spatial analysis, we combined three evidence-based approaches.
 We start with an IEP distribution mapping, which visualizes neighborhood disparities in special education support and contextualized NYC DOE report linking IEP access to more favorable outcomes and vice versa.
 Second, a time-geography tracks our client’s daily commute from Red Hook Houses to two different high schools, using MTA transit logs to quantify how the school’s location and consequent commute and the client’s football schedule provided structure.
 Third, a time analysis tracks our client’s daily schedule to visualize the hour-by-hour difference in our client’s life when they were playing football and when they were not.
-Fourth, opportunity mapping documents infrastructure gaps through NYC Planning Department data, revealing the lack of health/human service facilities.
-These methods make visible how spatial inequities in education and recreation intersect at our client’s address.
+Fourth, opportunity mapping documents infrastructure gaps through NYC Planning Department data, revealing the lack of health/human service facilities, among other central services, absent from the client's neighborhood; herein, we mark a sharp distinction to the official narrative that the city supports all residents of this area through relevant and applicable services.
+Taken together, these methods make visible how spatial inequities in education and recreation intersect at our client’s address.

 #### 05. IMPLICATIONS